The Opening Teams

 Twelve openings a year.
 Twelve thousand bunkers.
 Sixty years to clear the backlog, assuming no new discoveries.
 Bunker life-support systems were designed for fifty to seventy-five years of operation.
 Many have been sealed since the 2090s.
 The math is public.
 The implications are not discussed at Authority press conferences.

 Who decides which bunkers open first?
-Commissioner Adamu's prioritization criteria are published but the weighting factors are not.
+Commissioner Adamu's prioritization criteria are published.
+The weighting factors are not.
 Nexus-funded expeditions consistently reach bunkers believed to contain intact ORACLE instances.
 Coincidence, or the cost of keeping the lights on?

 What the Collective Knows